linh-vup/ga-project-4-frontend/README.md

 # Bugs & Future Improvements

+- When changing between logs, sometimes it doesn't fetch the correct date's data.
+I only discovered this bug towards the deadline of the project and couldn't find the pattern or reason in time to fix.
+This would definitely be something I'd go back to to investigate.
 - Refactor my codebase: I didn’t allow enough time towards the end of my projects to review my code and to refactor it more.
 I know that I’m using some states in my FoodListDisplay component that I could leave out by relying on other given states (e.g. rendering information based on state conditions).
 - I want to add functionality to the stats page to filter by week and months and/or to display information in graphs for a visually engaging overview.
 - At the moment, there’s no UI for admin functionality (e.g. to add more food items and currently there’s only a limited amount of food items available to add from), so I’d like to add that in future iterations.